YanMetelitsa/YM-Fast-Options/readme.txt

 The first function argument is the field title, the second is the field slug, the third is the field type (you can find allowed types below) and the fourth is the field section slug.

-**It's done!**
+**That’s it!**

-You can locate the new options page in the WordPress admin area on the sidebar.
+You can now find your new options page in the WordPress admin sidebar.

 Our result code is: